ruuddejong-altran/python-c-cpp/docs/example_3.md

 and cannot know that the parameters are used for both input and output.
-We need to provide additional information to SWIG in order to operation_method that.
+We need to provide additional information to SWIG in order to handle that.

-Fortunately SWIG provides some magic directives to operation_method this (and many more) situations where you need special treatment of arguments and argument types.
+Fortunately SWIG provides some magic directives to handle this (and many more) situations where you need special treatment of arguments and argument types.
 The solution for the problem with `swap` is to include the directive `%include "typemaps.i"`